pygreece/community/docs/en/code-of-conduct.md

 - We show empathy to other community members.
 We are careful in our communications, whether in person or online, and are considerate when approaching differing viewpoints.
+- We encourage members to share their pronouns if they wish, in order to promote respect for all forms of gender identity and expression.
 - We respect others, their positions, their abilities, their commitments and their efforts.
 We are receptive to constructive feedback and criticism, as the experiences and skills of other members contribute to our overall efforts.